 In more than 35 years of being involved with photo shoots, I’ve only seen that happen once and we shot the two people from behind as they toasted the sunset.
 We got lucky.

 Using a modeling agency is well worth the investment; do not nickel and dime their rates.
 Photo shoots are expensive and involved.
 Do it right.
 Pay for high-quality models that are a match to your intended clientele.

 Can you have bad experiences with contracted modeling agency services?
 Absolutely.

 Case Study #1

 The recent college grad with a degree in photography, who happened to be related to the hotel general manager, arranged for the models.
-Rather than a one-time fee, the contract required an annual fee be paid to the models in perpetuity.
-This must be what was taught in some college course.
+Rather than a one-time fee, the contract required an annual fee to be paid to the models in perpetuity.
+This must be what was taught in some college courses.

-With turnover in hotel marketing and management, how do you keep tabs on something like that?
+With the turnover in hotel marketing and management, how do you keep tabs on something like that?
 You really can’t.
 A year after the GM moved on, all the digital images from the photographer including those with the models were destroyed.
-The next photo shoot with models … we encouraged the property pay a higher one-time fee for unlimited usage rights.
+The next photo shoot with models … we encouraged the property to pay a higher one-time fee for unlimited usage rights.
 Pay once and be done.

 The agency that hired the photographer also hired the models.
 One 30-ish male model while tan had spent too much time in the sun or in a tanning booth.
-He had deep wrinkles in his forehead and crows feet around his eyes.
-The other male model when paired with the dark-haired female model came off more as a friend than a husband.
+He had deep wrinkles on his forehead and crows feet around his eyes.
+The other male model when paired with the dark-haired female model came off more like a friend than a husband.
 Any marketing manager having done their homework would have found the tan model was featured on other hotel websites, too.